renlund/proh/README.md

 proh
 ====

-Tools for working with projects set up according to the arbitrary preferences of the author
+Tools for working with projects set up according to the arbitrary preferences of the author.
+Builds on the R package `knitr`.